Color Mixing#

 devices:

-In the first snippet, the mix_colors task uses the exact color_mixer allocated during retrieve_container.
-In the second, analyze_color uses the color_analyzer allocated during move_container_to_analyzer.
+In the first snippet, the mix_colors task uses the exact color_station allocated during retrieve_container.
+In the second, analyze_color uses the same color_station, ensuring that the mixed color is analyzed on the same simulation window.

 Resource references: pass the same physical resource instance (e.g., a beaker) downstream.